Incentivized Federated Learning and Unlearning: Optimal Incentive Mechanism in Unlearning-Allowed Scenario

-In this section, we analyze an optimal incentive mechanism for federated learning and unlearning.
+In this section, we analyze an optimal incentive mechanism for the unlearning-allowed scenario.
 Based on backward induction, we will derive the optimal strategies from Stage IV to Stage I in Sections \ref{siv}-\ref{si}, respectively.